-Dear Mr. Lujan:
+Dear Sir:

-By their eagerness to accept the assurances of Mr. Nixen that he will be able to explain away, to his personal credit and to the satisfaction of the public majority, the scandals of his administration, Republican congressmentare displaying a propensity for gullibility.
-The relief many of the leaders in his party express at his statements that he has not been involved in any deceptions or any dishonorable political schemes is eqivalent to exomerating a suspected felon on his own denials of wrong doing.
+By their eagerness to accept the assurances of Mr. Nixon that he will be able to explain away, to his personal credit and to the satisfaction of the public majority, the scandals of his administration, Republican congressman are displaying a propensity for gullibility.
+The relief many of the leaders in his party express at his statements that he has not been involved in any deceptions or any dishonorable political schemes is equivalent to exonerating a suspected felon on his own denials of wrong doing.

 Mr. Nixon's political history contradicts any such conclusions that forthrightness and the national welfare are his guiding concern rather than arrogant political ambition.
 Mr. Nixon's character has been clearly manifest by his campaign maneuvers since the beginning of his political career.
-The lies he told to defeat Jerry Voorhis and to destroy politically Helen Gahagan Douglas; his exploitation of the hysteria stirred up by Joseph McCarthy for his own advantage; his Checkers speech by which be weasled out of condemnation for involvement with a campaign slush fund; the forged letters proved in court - forecasts of the criminal activities later adopted by the Committee to Re-elect the President - employed to digrupt the opposition in his campaign for the governorship of California, all point to Mr. Nixon's primary interest in his personal political advancement and not to a scrupulous regard for the truth.
-Considering all the contradictions that have come to light in the Watergate scandals how is it possible to accept Mr. Nixon's word without skepticism?
-How can members of Congress, even those within his own party, be reassured by his denials and blandishments?
+The lies he told to defeat Jarry Voorhis and to politically destroy Helen Gahagan Douglas; his exploitation of the hysteria stirred up by Joseph McCarthy for his own advantage; his theckers speech by which he weasled out of involvement with a campaign slush fund; the forged letters proved in court - forecasts of the criminal projects later adopted by the Committee to Re-elect the President - used to confuse his opponents in his campaign against Pat Brown in California, all point to Mr. Nixon's primary interest in his personal political advancement and not to a scrupulous regard for the truth.
+Considering all the contrdictions that have come to light in the Watergate scandal how is it possible to accept Mr. Nixon's word without skepticism?
+How can members of Congress, even those who belong to his own party, be reassured by his denials and blandishments?

-Congressmen, andprofessional politicians generally, are self-protectively inclined to dismiss or belittle discreditable events that stain their past probity, but to apply such short visioned judgements to the President of the United States under the present tragic circumstances is to place sympathy above integrity and party loyalty above national safety.
+Congressmen, and professional politicians generally, are self-protectively inclined to dismiss or belittle discreditable events that stain their past probity, but to apply such short visioned judgements to the President of the United States under the present tragic circumstances is to place sympathy above integrity and party loyalty above national safety.

-The incorruptability of the Manstitution of the Presidency must be reaffirmed, but it cannot be done by shielding a discredited president from the consequences of his misdeeds.
+The incorruptability of the institution of the Presidency must be reaffirmed, but it cannot be done by shielding a discredited president from the consequences of his misdeeds.
 To sustain Mr. Nixon in office in order to preserve the Presidency degrades the institution, perverts moral values, and diminishes confidence in democracy.
-Manuel Lujan, Jr.
+The Letters Editor